 Common sense: Respect is always needed, not only within the team themselves

 This is a very important common sense, since respect is always important, no matter of size of the organisation, no matter on what level or position an employee with an idea sits.
-This refer to one of W. Edwards Deming’s famous quotes:
+This refers to one of W. Edwards Deming’s famous quotes:

 Everyone is already doing their best; the problems are with the system … only management can change the system.

 But, it has unfortunately too many times been misinterpreted.
 What it states is that only management can change the system, and that is because they are the owners to the processes of the system.
 But it does not state that management themselves necessarily understands what changes to do on the system to make it better, which is the misinterpretation of the quote.
 If we misinterpret this, it will give us a reason for not listening to our people raising way of working issues on the whole, leaving them to only improve within the team.
 The misinterpretation can be of two main reasons;

 1) Management really think they know better or are listening to people they think know better